wychlw/support-matrix/LicheeConsole4A/RevyOS/README.md

 Account: `debian`, Password: `debian`

-The root account does not have a default password set.
+The root account does not have a password ny default.

 ## Expected Result